______________________________________________________________________________

 Next came the retreval of the bride.
 This took place when the couple became of age or after a reasonable waiting period.
 Then, the groom and his friends would go to the bride's home to get her and to bring her to her new home where the bridegroom lived.

 The third, and final step, was the marriage supper.
 This was a great celebration that began when the bride arrived at the groom's home and usually lasted for a week.
-Jesus was attending one of these feasts at the wedding in Cana when the host ran out of wine and Jesus performed his first miracle ... changing water into wine (John 2).
+Jesus was attending one of these celebrations at Cana when the host ran out of wine and Jesus performed his first miracle ... changing water into wine (John 2).

-3. After that, as we have it in Revelation 19:7-9, we will sit down at the great celebration of the marriage supper of the Lamb ... the third and final phase.
+3. Following that, as we have it in Revelation 19:7-9, we will sit down at the great celebration of the marriage supper of the Lamb ... our third and final phase.
 There is a place waiting for you at that table, dear believer.
-Then, we will sit down together and celebrate our betrothal to Christ in our permanent residence above.
+There, we will sit down together and celebrate our betrothal to Christ and our permanent residence above.
 Won't that be wonderful?
 I suspect there will be more looking, listening, talking, introducing and rejoicing than eating though, don't you?

 Coming back to our text ... before the day had arrived when Joseph was to go and retrieve Mary, his wife, to bring her to his home to the wedding feast ...
 Joseph discovered that Mary was with child.
-This discovery probably took place right after Mary returned home from visiting with her also pregnant cousin, Elizabeth, who ... in her old age ... was carrying in her womb Christ's forerunner, John the Baptist (Luke 1:36, 56).
+This discovery probably took place right after Mary returned home from visiting with her also pregnant cousin, Elizabeth.
+Elizabeth ... in her old age ... also was pregnant, carrying in her womb Christ's forerunner, John the Baptist (Luke 1:36, 56).

 If, however, the charge is true and no proof of the girl's virginity can be found, she shall be brought to the door of her father's house and there the men of her town shall stone her to death.
 She has done a disgraceful thing in Israel by being promiscuous while still in her father's house.
 You must purge the evil from among you.

-Before Joseph could proceed with the divorce, however, God intervened by sending an angel to him in a dream.
-It was a dream of the nature that left no doubt, whatsoever, that he had received a message from God.
+Before Joseph could proceed with the divorce, however, God intervened ... sending an angel to Joseph in a dream.
+It was a dream of the nature that left no doubt he had received a message from God.
 In the dream, the angel informed Joseph that his wife, Mary, had conceived the baby by means of the Holy Spirit.
 Interestingly, the Greek word the angel used to describe Mary's impregnation is the word begotten.
 It is the same word that is used in John 3:16,

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 (NASV)